DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: DLaVA

-\item \textbf{Constructed Image Creation}: Instead of performing OCR on each cropped image (corresponding to the boundary boxes), the bounding box images are arranged to form a “constructed image,” illustrated in step \textbf{5}.
-Each bounding box \( B_i \) is assigned a unique ID for easy reference.
-The constructed image, \( I_C \), is an assembly where each line contains a cropped image, followed by their boundary box ID \( B_i \):
+\item \textbf{Constructed Image Creation}: Instead of performing OCR on each cropped image, the bounding box images are arranged to form a “constructed image,” illustrated in step 3 of Figure \ref{fig:anot}.
+Each bounding box \( BB_i \) is assigned a unique ID for easy reference.
+The constructed image, \( I_C \), is an assembly where each line contains a cropped image, followed by its corresponding bounding box ID:

-For example, if the document contains sentences like "THE STATE OF TEXAS...", after text detection, we obtain cropped images of each individual word, such as "THE" \((C_0)\), "STATE" \((C_1)\), "OF" \((C_2)\), and "TEXAS" \((C_3)\).
-In the constructed image \(I_C\), each line would display the words with their bounding box IDs in sequence: the first line would contain "THE \((B_0)\)", the second line "STATE \((B_1)\)", and so on.
+For example, if the document contains sentences like ``THE STATE OF TEXAS...", after text detection, we obtain cropped images of individual words such as "THE" \((C_1)\), ``STATE" \((C_2)\), ``OF" \((C_3)\), and ``TEXAS" \((C_4)\).
+In the constructed image \(I_C\), each line would display the words with their bounding box IDs in sequence (e.g., the first line shows ``THE \((BB_1)\)", the second line ``STATE \((BB_2)\)", etc.).

-\item \textbf{Information Extraction Model}: In parallel, the Pixtral-12B model \cite{agrawal2024pixtral} (step \textbf{4}) receives the input image \( I \) and the query \( Q \) to generate the answer text \( A \).
-These generated answers along with their corresponding questions together (\( Q \)+\( A \)) go to step \textbf{6}.
+\item \textbf{Information Extraction Model}: In parallel, the MLLM - Pixtral-12B model \cite{agrawal2024pixtral} receives the input image \( I \) and the query \( Q \) (step 4) to generate the answer text \( A \).
+The generated answers, together with their corresponding questions (\( Q \)+\( A \)), are passed as an input to the final MLLM.